eigenhombre/rf/README.md

 - Single-keystroke-driven;
 - Fetch all feeds in parallel to minimize latency;
 - Workflow otherwise similar in feel to [`rn`](https://en.wikipedia.org/wiki/Rn_(newsreader)).
 (You may have to be over 50 and/or have other problems for this to have any appeal.)

-## Planned
+- Configurable JSON list of feeds;

-- Configurable list of feeds (JSON and/or YAML);
+## Planned / Mabye

-- Maybe: provide in-band, plain-text preview of text contents.
+- Provide in-band, plain-text preview of text contents.

 # Implementation